tcobian/Tyler_Cobian_Site/content/home/experience.md

   location = "California"
   date_start = "2019-06-01"
   date_end = "2019-10-01"
-  description = ""Assist the Materials Innovation team in reseraching materials that will reduce the overall impact of production"
+  description = """Assist the Materials Innovation team in reseraching materials that will reduce the overall impact of production"""
   Responsibilities include:

-  * Built a library of research on carbon sequestration potential of agricultural products within Patagonia’s supply chain which was used by management and marketing to guide their regenerative organic program.
+  * """Built a library of research on carbon sequestration potential of agricultural products within Patagonia’s supply chain which was used by management and marketing to guide their regenerative organic program."""
-  * Calculated the carbon footprint of Patagonia’s surfboard production using the Higg Index to conclude that surfboards are a diminutive portion of Patagonia’s total greenhouse gas emissions.
+  * """Calculated the carbon footprint of Patagonia’s surfboard production using the Higg Index to conclude that surfboards are a diminutive portion of Patagonia’s total greenhouse gas emissions."""
-  * Created a model in R to predict materials’ water repellency after applying different PFC-free chemistries.
+  * """Created a model in R to predict materials’ water repellency after applying different PFC-free chemistries."""
-  * Determined the social, environmental, and technical impacts of different plastics, chemistries, and bio products utilized by materials designers to empower designers to reduce material and social impact.
+  * """Determined the social, environmental, and technical impacts of different plastics, chemistries, and bio products utilized by materials designers to empower designers to reduce material and social impact."""
-  """